10 Things You Need to Know

 - Do not park in the crosswalk at any time.

-- Do remember to Stop - Drop / Pick-Up - Go
+- Do remember to Stop - Drop - Go.

 Dropping Off Children

-- Do drop off all children in a car at one spot rather than two or three different ones
+- Do drop off all children in a car at one spot.

 All Janesville residents are required by law to follow these and other Janesville City Ordinances:

 - 6.04.110 Pets are prohibited on leash or not